-Closing procedures vary depending on where you are, because the rules dictating how a closing must be conducted are decided by the state you’re in.
-It all depends on what the laws are in your state and who is required to be involved in the legal transfer of homeownership from seller to buyer.
+Closing procedures vary depending on where you are, because the rules dictating how a closing must be conducted are decided by the state you live in.
+Who attends your closing depends on state law and who is required to be involved in the legal transfer of homeownership from seller to buyer.

-The buyer will always attend closing – after all, they’re the VIP of the whole closing process.
+The buyer will always attend the closing.
 The seller may attend, but since sellers are often allowed to sign their necessary documents ahead of time, they might decide to skip this final step in the home selling process.

 If you’re purchasing your home with a mortgage, your closing will likely involve a representative from your title insurance company who will handle the closing and escrow disbursement.

-However, as we already mentioned, this will largely depend on the state you’re in and the circumstances of your individual transaction.
+However, as we’ve already mentioned, this will largely depend on the state you live in and the circumstances of your individual transaction.